Termite Inspections provide property owners valuable termite related information about their property.

-TPC® The Pest Company Inspect Properties for Termites and Offer a Detailed Inspection report with photos.
+The Pest Company carry out Termite Inspections for Properties and provide a detailed Inspection report with photos.

 Our Termite Inspections and detailed reports are in accordance with the Australian Standards AS3660.2 -2017.